 There was no offer or gift: Without an offer or a gift, bribery has not occurred.
 Georgia citizens have the power to influence their public officials, but it is illegal when they use an offer or gift.

 It was just an offer; not a gift: The Georgia Code states that even an offer made for the purpose of correctly influencing will be enough for a bribery conviction.

 Bribery is a severe crime in Georgia and comes with great consequences.
 If you have been charged with bribery, the time to act is now.
-The Law Offices of Lawson and Berry have over 50 years of criminal defense experience and are here to help you now.
+Our bribery attorneys in Georgia have over 50 years of criminal defense experience and are here to help you now.
 Contact us for a free case evaluation.